Mfknudsen/CPH_Skabelon/README.md

 Use RenameMe.java in the entities package for how to setup entities.

 ####DTOs
+Use RenameMeDTO in the dtos package for hot to setup dtos.

 ####Facades:
 Remember to use IFacade with the intended DTO when making new Facades.